nlcodes/ether32_hal/readme.txt

   support for, as this library is primarily designed to be used in my projects
-  However, ether32_hal was designed with other users in mind While it is an open source project, if you would like to license this library for commercial work please contact me (details below)
+  However, ether32_hal was designed with other users in mind You are free to use this hal in non commercial projects (details below)
+  While it is an open source project, if you would like to license this library for commercial work please contact me (details below)